chngr/chngr.github.io/index.md

 During the Fall of 2019, I am:

 - leading an undergraduate seminar on [Differential Galois Theory](F2019.html);
-- giving a talk in the Columbia [Undergraduate Mathematics Society](http://math.columbia.edu/~ums/) at 7:30 PM on September 11;
 - working on a paper about the derived category of certain double quartic fivefolds with [Huachen Chen](https://sites.google.com/view/huachen/){.people}, [Tony Feng](https://www.mit.edu/~fengt/){.people}, [Alex Perry](https://math.columbia.edu/~aperry/){.people}, and [Xiaolei Zhao](https://sites.google.com/site/xiaoleizhaoswebsite/){.people}.
   It's almost done and sort of fun; stay tuned!
+- working on another paper about a family of varieties that look like orthogonal Grassmannian in positive characteristic: they are pretty weird and awesome!

 ### Contact
 <span class="contact-wrapper">